benjamingro/react-playground/README.md

 # Components
 ## Shopping Cart - Week 19
 The Cart.jsx component was created for the Week 19 shopping cart exercise.
-It uses the following component hierarchy
+It uses the following component hierarchy.
 ![Cart.jsx](README_images/Week19_componentHierarchy.png?raw=true "Cart.jsx")

 The component issues the following API calls: